-Nearly all Jibarú pests provide some component useful in the preparation of medicines, poisons, and antidotes; some, if prepared correctly, even have the potential to counter Afflictions or other infestations like Inheritor lice, cardinal ticks, and vermilia.
-Jibarú pests are intended to be more of an adventure hook than true monsters.
+Nearly all Jibarú pests provide some component useful in the preparation of to be more of an adventure hook than true monsters.
 Possible Jibarú pests include:

 A small moth that spreads an hallucinogenic powder which makes its victims truly believe that they can fly.
 The moth can also be used to prepare a medicine that alleviates detriments associated with the Fly Legacy.